How to Price Art Right Is a Universal Challenge for Visual Artists

 Canadian Robert Genn’s Formula

 Genn advised younger artists to start cheap.
 I understand why.
-Nevertheless, I think his advice ought to consider other factors, such as the quality of the work, the reputation, such as it is, and anything else that bears on the situation.
+Nevertheless, I think his advice should consider other factors, such as the quality of the work, the reputation, such as it, and anything else that bears on the situation.
 You can never outrun that pricing is subjective.
 Your job is to maximize what you are getting at every stage of your career.

 Genn also published the Ten Commandments of art pricing.